Searches for continuous gravitational waves from nine young supernova remnants: Introduction

 Between these two extremes of computational cost and sensitivity are the directed searches, where the sky location (and thus the detector-frame Doppler modulation) is known but the frequency and other parameters are not.
-The first directed search was for the accreting neutron star in the low-mass X-ray binary Sco~X-1 \citep{S2Fstat, S4radiometer, S5Stochastic}.
-This type of search must cover a range of \ac{GW} frequencies since no pulsations are observed, and a range of orbital parameters since there are substantial uncertainties.
-Direct upper limits from searches for Sco~X-1 have not beaten the indirect limit derived from accretion torque balance, but may with data from interferometers upgraded to the ``advanced'' sensitivity \citep{aLIGO, Sammut2014}.
+Directed searches can be divided further into searches for isolated neutron stars (the type of search described in this paper), and searches for neutron stars in binary systems, with particular emphasis on accreting neutron stars in close (low mass x-ray) binaries.
+For accreting neutron stars, a different indirect limit can be set based on angular momentum conservation \citep{Papaloizou1978}.
+Unlike the energy conservation-based indirect limits for other neutron star populations, there is an argument (partially based on observations) that accreting neutron stars emit close to their limit, which also corresponds to reasonable ellipticities and $r$-mode amplitudes \citep{Bildsten1998}.
+So far the only accreting neutron star targeted has been the one in the low-mass X-ray binary Sco~X-1 \citep{S2Fstat, S4radiometer, S5Stochastic, S5Sideband}.
+Searches for this object must cover not only a range of \ac{GW} frequencies since no pulsations are observed, but also a range of orbital parameters since there are substantial uncertainties in these.
+Direct upper limits from searches for Sco~X-1 have not beaten the indirect limit derived from accretion torque balance \citep{Papaloizou1978}, but may with data from interferometers upgraded to the ``advanced'' sensitivity \citep{aLIGO, AdvancedLIGO, Sammut2014}.